 background

-Tips for happier, more productive & innovative remote teams
+2 tips for happier, more productive & innovative remote team

-2 problems most cited with remote teams are:
+Two most cited problems with remote teams are:

-2. Managers and colleagues having less deep and personal relationships
+2. Managers and colleagues often have less personal and deep relationships.

 These problems then lead to: